In this section, I discuss the importance of knowing the gender of racing greyhounds and explain how to calculate the number of weeks out of season.

 Occasionally a heavily raced bitch may be irregular in her seasonal dates, which may result in two or three seasons occurring in any one given year.
 Although one of these maybe a 'false heat' where no results would come from breeding and some don't have a season at all!

-Season Suppressed - Greyhound trainers will sometimes administer 'suppressants' to certain older bitches in order to delay a season from occurring.
+Season Suppressed - Greyhound trainers may sometimes administer 'suppressants' to certain older bitches in-order to delay a season from occurring.
 This allows them to continue racing 'on the track' rather then being sidelined for many weeks 'off the track' due to an enforced seasonal rest.

 Seasonal Date Known - If you have selected Known - The following question will be asked: